Wilto/markdown-it-img-caption/README.md

-A little script to turn [useless `title` attributes](https://www.tpgi.com/html5-accessibility-chops-title-attribute-use-and-abuse/) on Markdown images into semantically meaningful `figcaption` content.
+A little script to turn [useless `title` attributes](https://www.tpgi.com/html5-accessibility-chops-title-attribute-use-and-abuse/) on Markdown images into semantically meaningful `figcaption`s.

 Install it with: